LuSrodri/LuSrodri/README.md

 - <a href="https://github.com/LuSrodri/blocksfall">Blocks' Fall</a> is a Tetris-based game developed using JavaScript, CSS and HTML.
 - <a href="https://github.com/LuSrodri/climatempo">Clima Tempo</a> is a website what you can add some cities and follow the main informations about weather.
 This is developed in React.JS with Next.js in front-end, Nest.JS in back-end and postgreSQL how database.
-- <a href="https://github.com/LuSrodri/cambio-preco">Câmbio Preço</a> is my first project using Angular.JS.
+- <a href="https://github.com/LuSrodri/cambio-preco">Câmbio Preço</a> is my first project using Angular.
 Here you will find the price of main currencies in Brazilian Real.
 - <a href="https://github.com/LuSrodri/fullstack-React-Spring-LuVendas">LuVendas</a> is a full-stack project that apply the languages how React.JS and Java with SpringBoot that reply a sell system.
 - In the last, here are the <a href="https://github.com/Smart-Health-Organization">Smart Health</a>, a final paper project to self-manage health to people who doesn`t have health insurance.
 Here is used React.JS with Next.JS to front-end and Nest.JS to back-end.